getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 Use the "default project alerts" setting to set your default preference across all projects — subscribed or unsubscribed.

+Note that this setting does not affect alerts you've configured to send to your email explicitly.

 [{% asset notifications/default_project_alerts.png alt="A toggle for turning on or off all project alerts." %}]({% asset notifications/default_project_alerts.png @path %})

 After selecting the appropriate alert setting, selectively change it by project in **User Settings > Account > Fine tune alerts by project**.